'Beautiful and modern' apartment building has rash of problems, tenants say | CBC News

 Homestead Land Holdings declined to respond 'due to privacy concerns'

-Tenants of a newly-constructed highrise apartment building in Ottawa's west end say they're living in a "nightmare" because of several issues including unsafe units, unclean spaces and appliances that simply don't work — that management has allegedly failed to address.
+Tenants of a newly constructed highrise apartment building west of Ottawa's core say they're living in a "nightmare" because of several issues management has allegedly failed to address including unsafe units, unclean spaces and appliances that simply don't work.

 The building is run by Homestead Land Holdings, a landlord based in Kingston, Ont., which owns nearly 30 apartment buildings in Ottawa and many more across Ontario.

-Three tenants of The Duchess, located at 833 Richmond Rd., agreed to share their experiences with CBC.
+Three tenants of The Duchess, located at 833 Richmond Rd., near Woodroffe Avenue, agreed to share their experiences with CBC.

-All said they've experienced numerous issues since moving in a year ago, ranging from poorly constructed units, broken HVAC systems and improper waste disposal in common washrooms.
+All said they've experienced numerous issues since moving in a year ago, ranging from poorly constructed units to broken HVAC systems and improper waste disposal in common washrooms.

 They said numerous complaints raised with Homestead have never been appropriately addressed by building management.